 Lodging a Development Application can be complicated and at a minimum you may need to employ a draftsperson or designer to prepare the plans and other documents required for your proposal.
 For more complex applications, you may need an architect or a qualified town planning consultant to assist you with the preparation of plans and your Statement of Environmental Effects.
 A planning consultant can also advise you on whether other professionals such as a heritage architect, traffic engineer, hydraulics engineer or surveyor may be required.
 Please note: Council is unable to recommend professionals to you but you can contact professional bodies such as the Planning Institute of Australia on 9280 2121 or the Australian Institute of Architectson 9356 3122 and they can provide details of appropriate planners or architects who may be able to assist you.

-Incomplete applications will not be accepted and will be returned to you with notations on your checklist of any plans and documents that have not been provided.
-If your application is ready to be accepted, you will be allocated a development application number and a receipt for your fees.
+Incomplete applications will not be accepted and will be returned to you.
+If your application is accepted, you will be sent an invoice to cover the fees.

 Most Development Applications are placed on public notification generally for three weeks and this involves the following: